Alaska Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under Alaska’s one-party consent law are generally admissible as evidence.
-However, courts may consider:
+Recordings made legally under Alaska's one-party consent law are generally admissible as evidence in Alaska courts.
+However, courts consider several factors:

 Criminal Cases vs. Civil Cases

-- Criminal cases: Illegally obtained recordings are typically inadmissible and may result in charges against you
+- Criminal cases: Illegally obtained recordings are typically inadmissible under exclusionary rules and may result in criminal charges against the person who made the recording

 Penalties for Illegal Recording in Alaska